north-numerical-computing/anymatrix/readme.md

-# `anymatrix` - Am extensible MATLAB matrix collection
+# `anymatrix` - An extensible MATLAB matrix collection

 ## About